15 Top-Rated Things to Do in Puerto Vallarta

 Puerto Vallarta is visually stunning.
 It's also got soul, with plenty of things to see and do at any time of day.
 It's a rare example of a city where locals jive with tourists and expats, creating a unique medley of international flair.

 Are you ready to discover all that this city on the Bay of Banderas has to offer?
-Plan your sightseeing with our list of the top-rated attractions and things to do in Puerto Vallarta.
+Learn more about the best places to visit with our list of the top attractions and things to do in Puerto Vallarta.

 1. The Malecon